SAP-archive/c4c-apple-watch-chart-example/README.md

 SAP Digital for Customer Engagement - Apple Watch OData API Sample
 ===============================

-This repository contains the sample code demonstrating how to connect an Apple Watch app to the SAP Digital for Customer Engagement OData API’s for both Accounts & Opportunities and render the Opportunity data in a animated dynamic bar chart.
+This repository contains the sample code demonstrating how to connect an iOS & Apple Watch app to the SAP Digital for Customer Engagement OData API’s for both Accounts & Opportunities and render the Opportunity data in an animated dynamic bar chart.

 ## Disclaimer ##
 <span style="color:red">Public access to the SAP Digital for Customer Engagement OData API is not supported currently.
 Customers/developers/partners should reach out to SAP for any such requests.
 For this sample your own login credentials will be used to access the OData API's</span>